PianCat/GallerySorter/README.md

 2. **Use hardlink operation** on the same filesystem to save disk space
 3. **Disable deduplication** if you're sure there are no duplicates
 4. **Use dry-run first** to preview changes before actual processing
+5. **Adjust thread count** based on your CPU cores for optimal performance
+6. **Increase large file threshold** for SSDs, decrease for HDDs

 ## License